Image

 What Are Common Defenses Against Child Pornography Charges in Mexico, MO?

 The Combs Waterkotte skilled Mexico, MO child pornography defense team has a combined 60-plus years of experience defending clients throughout Mexico, MO in cases just like yours.
-While each case presents its own unique circumstances, our attorneys employ various defense strategies, including:
+While every case is different with unique circumstances, some defense strategies our lawyers have used include:

-Your knowledgeable Combs Waterkotte defense lawyer can establish the most important factor – that you didn’t possess child pornography to your knowledge.
-Call us today at (314) 900-HELP or contact us online.
+Your Combs Waterkotte defense lawyer can establish the most important factor – that you didn’t possess child pornography to your knowledge.
+Call us right away at (314) 900-HELP or contact us online.

 An Accidental Possession Defense